-Do you have a question regarding the University's reopening in Fall 2020?
+Do you have a question regarding the University's reopening in Spring 2021?
 Submit it here.

 Q: Will faculty will be given extra masks in case students need them?
 If so, where and when will they get them?